garrett-sutton/garrett-sutton.github.io/_drafts/fmla-with-gwen.md

 when I was just present and not worrying about anything else.
-It's really easy for me to get caught up in the list of checkboxes, but the simplicity of just being present and no trying to get anything done was really fulfilling.
+It's really easy for me to get caught up in the list of checkboxes, but the simplicity of just being present and not trying to get anything done was fulfilling.
 I'll cherish these weeks for many years to come.